-- Cost savings – Attorney fees are lower because of the reduced time factor.
+- Cost savings — Attorney fees might be lower because of the reduced time and lack of litigation.

 - Less emotional turmoil — The act of dealing with your former spouse in a cooperative manner means that you do not face as much stress.